Benn1x/Crystel/README.md

 # installing

-`make install` this compiles and move cry to /usr/local/bin `make move` this Moves cry to /usr/local/bin if it is allready compiled `make compile` compiles cry
+`make install` this compiles and move cry to /usr/local/bin \n `make move` this Moves cry to /usr/local/bin if it is allready compiled \n `make compile` compiles cry \n